IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-type-overview.md

 - We test against everyone else’s performance.
 Everyone says they are fast and can handle lots of data, but we can prove it.
 See for yourself how we handle high-volume data and real-time data streaming.
 - We are here 24x5.
 Infragistics has global support that is always online.
 For North America, Asia Pacific, Middle East, and Europe, we are on the clock when you are!
 - We have 50+ more UI controls and components in Angular besides the Charts.
 We offer a complete Angular solution to build modern web, mobile, and PWAs!
 - We offer the world’s first, and only, end-to-end comprehensive design to code platform for UX Designers, Visual Designers, and Developers that will generate pixel-perfect Angular components from Sketch designs.
-With Indigo.Design, everything you craft in Sketch from our Indigo Design system matches to our Ignite UI for Angular components.
+With Indigo.Design, everything you craft in Sketch from our Indigo Design System matches to our Ignite UI for Angular components.